If you have an interest in Spain or Andalusia, you will probably have heard of the Cordoba patios festival.

 Some of the rooms inside reminded me of Chatsworth House in Derbyshire as the time period of some of the furniture was a similar to the ones I´d seen there.
 Some of the delicate soft furnishings or glass chandeliers were quite extravagant and eye catching.
 You can get more details on the website: Palacio de Viana:

-The final part about Cordoba, post 3 will be a general overview of the other parts of the city I visited and a review of the accomodation.
+The final part about Cordoba, is a general overview of the other parts of the city I visited and a review of the accomodation.